T351 Week 13 - Spring 2015

 - Good exposure and tonal balance

 - Thoughtful lighting

 - Audio - Don't rely on the camera mic (unless you are just shooting B-roll).

 - Edits are motivated

-- Good graphic composition.
-Create a consistent visual treatment (color palette, fonts, etc.) and to use graphics appropriately.
+- Good visual composition.
+Create a consistent visual treatment (color palette, fonts, etc.) and use well-designed graphics appropriately.

-- Sound design - take time to finesse the soundtrack and make sure you have consistent audio levels.
+- Attention to sound design - take time to finesse the soundtrack and make sure you have consistent audio levels.
 You can get interesting audio elements from the Library / Audio / Apple loops folder.

 Video Production Tips and Techniques

 - Understand the point of your video.
 Why are you making it and why will a viewer want to watch it?
 Understand the context of how your video will be viewed.